mbr/ministryofbackup/README.rst

 * single-file diffs: When using snapshots, maybe keep the previous snapshot (possible on `COW <http://en.wikipedia.org/wiki/Copy-on-write>`_-filesystems like `btrfs`_) to calculate diffs and store these.
-* partial uploads: For large backups, allow backup up only a bit, rerunning mob to make a "incremental" backups to complete
+* partial uploads: For large backups, allow backing up only a bit, rerunning mob to make a "incremental" backups to complete

 RAM requirements for fast amazon S3 uploads
 -------------------------------------------